yantavares/yantavares/README.md

 <div style="margin-bottom:8px"> I am a computer engineering student in University of Brasília (UnB) from Brazil :brazil:</div>

-- :heart: in love with AI and music
+- :heart: In love with AI and music
-- :computer: looking for job opportunities
+- :computer: Looking for job opportunities
 - :mailbox: Send me an e-mail: yantdo1@gmail.com
 - :pray: Thanks to itsZed0 on github for README tutorial
 </div>